-Geological setting
+Geological Setting

-The geological setting of IdF partly reflects the lithologies (mostly carbonates) and the geological structures cropping out in the larger area of the Palermo Mountains.
-This latter is part of the Apennine-Maghrebian chain and consists of south-verging thrust sheets of Mesozoic and Cenozoic piled up during Miocene times.
-The Mesozoic and Cenozoic carbonates are overlapped by Plio-Quaternary calcarenites and clays through a deep erosional unconformity (Catalano et al. 1996 and references therein).
+The geological setting of IdF is partly in accordance with the lithologies (mostly carbonates) and the geological structures cropping out in the larger area of the Palermo Mountains.
+This latter is part of the Apennine-Maghrebian chain and consists of south-verging thrust sheets of Mesozoic and Cenozoic sedimentary rocks piled up during Miocene times.
+The Mesozoic and Cenozoic carbonates are overlapped by Plio-Quaternary calcarenites and clays along a major erosional unconformity (Catalano et al. 1996 and references therein).

 The tectonic units cropping out in the northern sector of the Palermo Mountains consist of thick (some thousand meters) successions of shallow-water limestones that were part of a large Mesozoic paleogeographic domain of the south-western Tethys known as Panormide Carbonate Platform (PCP hereafter) (Giunta and Liguori 1972; Catalano and D'Argenio 1982).
-In this paleogeographic domain, peritidal and reef carbonates were deposited in 190 My ca., from the Late Triassic (Todaro et al. 2017, 2018; Todaro 2019) up to Eocene, though severe extensional tectonic phases affected the PCP during Jurassic (Zarcone and Di Stefano 2008) and Cretaceous times (Randazzo et al. 2020a, b).
+In this paleogeographic domain, peritidal and reef carbonates were deposited in about 190 My ca., from the Late Triassic (Todaro et al. 2017, 2018; Todaro 2019) up to the Eocene.
+Sedimentation was influenced by severe extensional tectonic phases which affected the PCP during Jurassic (Zarcone and Di Stefano 2008) and Cretaceous times (Randazzo et al. 2020a, b).